Donald De La Haye: San Antonio Brahmas

 On January 30, 2024, De La Haye was signed by the San Antonio Brahmas of the United Football League, replacing John Parker Romo, who had declined to return to the Brahmas after a successful 2023 season.
 De La Haye faced an open competition with Matt Ammendola for the position.
 On March 10, 2024, the Brahmas released Ammendola, designating De La Haye as their starting kicker for the 2024 season.

 De La Haye led the UFL in kickoff yardage in his opening week of play.
 He was effectively a kickoff specialist for his first two games of the season, as the Brahmas did not attempt any field goals in those games and the league does not allow kicking for extra points.
 He was placed on injured reserve on April 8, 2024, following multiple neck fractures he sustained making a tackle on a kickoff return.

 On October 29, 2024, De La Haye re-signed with the Brahmas, stating that "I refuse to go out like that (...) the story is far from over and I have a lot more football to play.

 De La Haye attempted and made his first field goal since high school during the Brahmas' 2025 season opener against the Arlington Renegades, drilling a 39-yard kick to score San Antonio's first points of the season.

 During Week 3 of the season against the Michigan Panthers, De La Haye went 3/4 on field goals in the 23-26 loss.
 De La Haye made a career-long 55-yarder, but missed a 53-yarder in the 4th quarter which would have sent the game to overtime.
 Shortly afterwards, it was revealed that De La Haye had suffered a groin injury, ruling him out for several weeks.
-He did not suit up again that season due to the injury.
-On October 3, De La Haye and the entire roster were released from their contracts after the UFL announced that the Brahams would be folding.